citahub/first-forever-demo/README.md

 English | [简体中文](./README-CN.md)

-This demo shows the entire process of building a MVP Dapp on CITA.
+This demo shows the entire process of building a MVP DApp on CITA.

 We provider three situations：